Thursday, December 31, 2009

 (Early this morning Ian Harper the CEO of BradField Productions, left a kind comment at the bottom of this piece correcting several omissions.
 BradField Productions is the Producer of author Kate Pullingers' 'Inanimate Alice' an "Interactive Narrative" multi-media novel.
 The Interactive Narrative is a new form of story telling that creates a revolutionary new experience for the reader.

-I think this is an important new form, the tip of the iceberg of what story telling will become in many kinds of media
+I think this is an important new form, the tip of the iceberg of what story telling will become in many kinds of media in the near future.

 In my take below - by missing the producers behind the stories - I missed the story, the importance of new forms that are disrupting old ways humans communicate and grow culture.